total-typescript/total-typescript-book/src/020-objects/workshop.md

 We want to be able to pass a partial `Product` object to `updateProduct`.
 See if you can redefine the definition of `productInfo` to make the errors go away.

 https://www.typescriptlang.org/docs/handbook/utility-types.html#partialtype

-### 096.5 - Common Keys of Unions of Objects

-Find the correct definition for `entity` in the `getAvatarImage` function.
-We should be able to pass either a User, Product or Organisation to the function.